EntropyString/Elixir/README.md

   > mix compile
   ```

-and then launch the Elixir shell from the project base directory using the following command.
+and then launch the Elixir shell from the project base directory using the command below.
 The customization in `iex.exs` automatically loads `EntropyString` and runs the file `examples.exs`.

   ```bash